 Tseung Kwan O Waterfront Park

-Sai Kung is popular with pet owners, as there is plenty of space for dogs to run about, and the Tseung Kwan O Waterfront Park is 12000 sq m and has plenty of facilities for your pet.
+Sai Kung is popular with pet owners, as there is plenty of space for dogs to run about, and the Tseung Kwan O Waterfront Park is 12,000 square metres and has plenty of facilities for your pet.